Continuing Education Activity

 - Malignant hyperthermia

-As mentioned above, depolarizing muscle agents bind to all acetylcholine receptors of the autonomic nervous system and when targeting cardiac muscarinic receptors patients may develop bradycardia, especially in repeat doses.
+As mentioned above, depolarizing muscle agents bind to all acetylcholine receptors of the autonomic nervous system, and when targeting cardiac muscarinic receptors, patients may develop bradycardia, especially in repeat doses.
 There is a relative contraindication in a patient with bradycardia.
-In addition, the defasciculations not only result in a large amount of potassium release but also oxygen depletion.
+In addition, the defasciculations result in a large amount of potassium release and oxygen depletion.

-Depolarizing muscle agents are contraindicated in cases of neurologic injury; such as a cerebral vascular accident or spinal cord injury; or severe tissue injury including trauma or burns.
+Depolarizing muscle agents are contraindicated in cases of neurologic injuries, such as a cerebral vascular accident or spinal cord injury or severe tissue injury, including trauma or burns.
 This results from post-synaptic receptor up-regulation that typically occurs within three to five days.
 These injuries place the patient at risk for life-threatening hyperkalemia.
-Of note, the risk of hyperkalemia is not associated with decreased potassium clearance however attention should be given to those who have chronically elevated potassium levels such as renal failure patients.
+Of note, the risk of hyperkalemia is not associated with decreased potassium clearance; however, attention should be given to those who have chronically elevated potassium levels, such as renal failure patients.

 - Hypersensitivity to drug